Important Semester Reminders

 cccConnect is your connection to the online tools that Cleveland Community College provides to its students, faculty, and staff.
 This page is designed to help you find what you need to use these tools successfully.

-Refer to the Summer 2014 Important Dates calendar for term and withdrawal dates.
+Refer to the Fall 2015 Important Dates calendar for term and withdrawal dates.
 There are no refunds for course withdrawals, and courses remain on the transcript with a grade of W. A 100% refund will only be made before the start of the term.
-Also, students can access the Summer 2014 Registration Calendar for 2nd session registration dates.
+Also, students can access the Fall 2015 Registration Calendar for 2nd session registration dates.

 Application for Graduation Dates and Deadline

-The last day to apply for graduation is February 19, 2014.
-Contact your advisor to determine if you meet all requirements.
-Check your MyCleveland account to determine your assigned advisor.
+The last day to apply for graduation, if you are planning to graduate in December, is October 14, 2015.
 Graduation information and applications are available online and in Student Services.

 Financial Aid Refunds

 If you are a financial aid recipient, refunds will be mailed during the fifth week of the semester.
 Financial aid will not be applied to your account for non-attendance.
 Students enrolled in late start courses will not receive payment for those courses until after the census date of the course.
 Please note, if your late start course does not update your enrollment status, you will not receive additional funds.
-Contact the financial aid office for more information.
+Check online for the disbursement schedule.